subogero/muttrulez/README.md

 ## flag

-Continue or abort on certain MIME flags found on email.
+Continue or abort on certain IMAP flags found on email.

 Fields: